ctschroeder/tutorials/photogrammetry-with-Regard3D.md

 ## About this Tutorial

-Created by Caroline T. Schroeder for Intro to DH at OU, Spring 2020.
+Created by Caroline T. Schroeder, originally for Intro to DH at OU, Spring 2020 and revised for subsequent courses.
 This tutorial lives online at https://github.com/ctschroeder/tutorials/blob/master/photogrammetry-with-Regard3D.md.

 This tutorial is licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 It links to and relies on other tutorial materials on the web, which may not be covered by the same license.